cbmira01/Blogger/README.md

         - MongoDB authentication is not required to run the application
     - Start a MongoDB client shell, if desired
     - Start the Blogger application
-        - Open a command-line window in the application root
+        - Open a command window in the application root
         - Issue "node index -c mongoip -u username -p password -r seed"
             - "mongoip" is the network address of your MongoDB server, most likely "localhost"
             - If MongoDB requires authentication, application startup will require a username and password